How does your state compare?

 State Medicaid Program:

-Counseling: Some counseling is covered
+Counseling: Some types of counseling are covered

 Barriers to Coverage:Some barriers exist to access care